Use this checklist to set up your new Android phone.

 Connect to Wi-Fi

 You can set your phone to automatically turn on Wi-Fi and connect to a trusted network.
-When you have Wi-Fi turned on, your phone connects to nearby networks that you've connected to before.
-If you don’t turn on Wi-Fi, your device can only connect to the Internet through your mobile operator.
+When you have Wi-Fi turned on, your phone connects to nearby networks you've connected to before.
+If you don’t turn on Wi-Fi, your device can only connect to the internet through your mobile carrier.
 Learn more about Wi-Fi networks on your Android device.

-- Android OS updates, when you're not connected to your mobile operator’s Internet service or a tethered device
+- Android OS updates, when you're not connected to your mobile carrier’s internet service or a tethered device

-How to turn on and connect to Wi-Fi
+How to turn on & connect to Wi-Fi

 - Some of these steps work only on Android 10 and up.
 Learn how to check your Android version.